Adamdand/MovieTheaterApp/README.md

 Notes About the Program
 ---
-1. Make sure login.txt, movieOfferings.txt, registeredUsers.txt and voucherList.txt are all in the same director as CreateDB.jar
+1. Make sure login.txt, movieOfferings.txt, registeredUsers.txt and voucherList.txt are all in the same directory as CreateDB.jar
-2. Alternatively you can create the database using the provided MySQL dump
+2. Alternatively you can create the database using the provided MySQL dump, make sure you have a database named "movietheaterdb"
 3. Source code files are provided in the .tar file